57blocks/website-article/articles/Mastering Layer 1 Blockchain Testing: A Comprehensive Guide/README.md

 * #### Fault Tolerance and Recovery

 Be sure to test the blockchain’s ability to recover from node downtime or failure.
-This testing approach involves simulating node crashes and examining recovery procedures, ensuring that the network sustains its integrity and performance after such events.
+You can do this by simulating node crashes and examining recovery procedures, ensuring that the network sustains its integrity and performance after such events.

 * #### Staking

 Staking is the process by which validators lock up a certain amount of cryptocurrency to secure the network and validate transactions.
-Testing the staking mechanism involves validating that users can stake and un-stake their assets correctly, verifying that the staking balance updates accurately, and ensuring that the staking process respects consensus rules.
+Test the staking mechanism by validating that users can stake and un-stake their assets correctly, verifying that the staking balance updates accurately, and ensuring that the staking process respects consensus rules.

 * #### Slashing

 Slashing serves as a deterrent for malicious actions, such as double signing or prolonged downtime by validators.
-Testing slashing mechanisms involves simulating scenarios where validators engage in unauthorized activities or fail to meet performance criteria.
+When you test slashing mechanisms, you’ll want to simulate scenarios where validators engage in unauthorized activities or fail to meet performance criteria.
 It’s important to ensure that penalties are transparent, proportionate, and deter harmful behavior without affecting network reliability.
-This involves testing the accuracy of slashing scripts and their ability to execute penalties precisely under different conditions.
+To do this, you’ll need to test the accuracy of slashing scripts and their ability to execute penalties precisely under different conditions.

 * #### Rewards distribution

 Validators and stakers are incentivized through rewards, which must be distributed fairly and accurately.
-Testing rewards distribution involves validating the calculations for reward payouts based on network contributions and ensuring that transaction fees and newly minted tokens are allocated correctly.
+To test rewards distribution, validate the calculations for reward payouts based on network contributions and ensure that transaction fees and newly minted tokens are allocated correctly.
 Testers need to simulate various stake distributions and network activity scenarios to ensure reward mechanisms function as expected, even during forks or network upgrades.

-* #### Websocket
+* #### WebSocket

 WebSocket is commonly used to facilitate real-time communication between clients and blockchain nodes.
-Usually the websocket method is called periodically to monitor whether the communication is connected.
+Usually the WebSocket method is called periodically to monitor whether the communication is connected.

 * #### Cosmos API (Optional)